Wellness

 To ensure a safe cold plunging experience:

-Post-Immersion Warming: After exiting the cold water, warm your body gradually using blankets or warm clothing.
+Practice Mindful Post Cold Water Immersion Warming: After exiting the cold water, warm your body gradually using blankets or warm clothing.
 Avoid hot showers immediately after to prevent rapid changes in blood pressure.

-Supervision: Engage in cold plunging under supervision, especially during initial sessions, to ensure immediate assistance if needed.
+Consider Supervision: Engage in cold plunging under supervision, especially during initial sessions, to ensure immediate assistance if needed.
 Having a companion can enhance safety and provide support and fun.

 How Long Should You Cold Plunge?